 When and where did your automotive life start?

-The first vehicle that I owned was an 84′ Ford Ranger, then a 1987 Honda Accord, and then a 1991 Acura Integra with a spoon engine from Harry’s.
-I worked as a technician for a couple of car audio and performance shops in Colorado over the years with heavy experience with engine swaps, rebuilding engines, Forced Induction, and hanging with people that did things to cars that nobody else had ever done, mostly in the Import Tuner Scene.
+The first vehicle that I owned was an ’84 Ford Ranger, then a 1987 Honda Accord, and then a 1991 Acura Integra with a Spoon engine from Harry’s.
+I worked as a technician for a couple of car audio and performance shops in Colorado over the years, with extensive experience in engine swaps, engine rebuilding, Forced Induction, and hanging out with people who did things to cars that nobody else had ever done, mostly in the Import Tuner Scene.

 Before there were security cameras on everyone’s houses and inside vehicles, everyone wanted a car alarm and remote start.
-I started a mobile business with me as the only employee and drove around to people’s homes and offices and would install the systems for them at their location…
+I started a mobile business with me as the only employee, drove around to people’s homes and offices, and installed the systems for them on-site…

-RSG (Remote Start Guys) started in 2012 in a 2 bay warehouse in Wheatridge and we specialized in remote starts, automotive repair, and installing suspension systems on Jeeps, Dodges, Fords, and some Toyotas.
+RSG (Remote Start Guys) started in 2012 in a 2-bay warehouse in Wheatridge, specializing in remote starts, automotive repair, and suspension system installations on Jeeps, Dodges, Fords, and some Toyotas.

-Around late 2014, RSG Offroad in Colorado started building Toyota trucks and providing installation services built out with Bilstein, KING, BDS, FOX, SPC, and other major brands.
-As time went on people started to request more parts such as armor and RSG was reselling other armor companies parts such as RCI, Hefty, CBI, C4 Fabrication, and others.
+Around late 2014, RSG Off-Road in Colorado started building Toyota trucks and providing installation services featuring Bilstein, KING, BDS, FOX, SPC, and other major brands.
+Over time, people started to request more parts, such as armor, and RSG began reselling other armor companies’ parts, including RCI, Hefty, CBI, C4 Fabrication, and others.

-In late 2017, RSG started building their own armor, including their first set of rock sliders to fit the growing demand for the offroad community.
-This new line of offroad parts would operate under the RSG Metalworks brand.
-Today, RSG offers a streamlined fabrication production line including rock sliders, skid plates, and electronic parts for many different Toyota and Lexus models.
+In late 2017, RSG began building its own armor, including its first set of rock sliders to meet the growing demand in the off-road community.
+This new line of off-road parts would operate under the RSG Metalworks brand.
+Today, RSG offers a streamlined fabrication production line that includes rock sliders, skid plates, and electronic parts for many Toyota and Lexus models.

-The 4Runner has been a staple in the SUV market for years and I always felt it had a ton of potential as far as reliability but the off-road ability, power, and stance were lacking.
+The 4Runner has been a staple in the SUV market for years, and I always felt it had a ton of potential in reliability, but its off-road ability, power, and stance were lacking.
 We enjoy pushing the vehicle’s limits and learning from them.

 Solid axle build list from 2017